 - Make sure to repeat this same cycle on your other hand, keeping going back and forth until your headache feels better.

 On each side of your head, you have your temple.
 It is right in the middle of your head on each side and can be a great pressure point to reduce your headache.

 - Start by massaging your temple on each side, your index and middle finger by massaging in a circular motion.
-You should apply moderate pressure; it should feel soothing.
+You should apply light pressure at first, slowly adding consistent pressure until you try moderate pressure; it should feel soothing.